Print / View Finding Aid as Single Page

 Dates [inclusive]: 1905-1933

 Abstract: Rose Pastor Stokes (1879-1933), born Rose Wieslander in Russian Poland, was a leading Jewish-American socialist, birth control advocate, and after the Russian revolution, a communist.
-Stokes helped organize garment workers in New York City, wrote for the Jewish Daily News, The Massesand other left periodicals, and was the author of several feminist plays.
+Stokes helped organize garment workers in New York City, wrote for the Jewish Daily News, The Masses and other left periodicals, and was the author of several feminist plays.
 Stokes was married to wealthy socialist James Phelps Stokes from 1905-1925, married communist leader Jerome Isaac Romaine (also known as Victor J. Jerome) in 1927, and died of cancer in Berlin in 1933.
-Note: the collection has been microfilmed, and researchers must use the microfilm copy (R-7124, reels 67-68).

 Call Phrase: TAM.053